How Much Does a Gardener Cost?

 Hedge trimming can also be used as a way to create a unique garden landscape, while regular pruning and maintenance can help to keep your hedges and shrubs healthy.

-It is important to ensure that safety is in mind when hedge trimming.
+It is important to ensure that safety is in mind when pruning hedges.
 Most gardeners will use shears to complete the trimming and will use electric or petrol-powered trimmers on larger or more difficult shrubs and hedges.
-It is always recommended that goggles are worn when hedge trimming and gloves are also recommended to protect your hands in the process.
+It is always recommended that goggles are worn when hedge cutting and gloves are also recommended to protect your hands in the process.

 Tree Trimming and Tree Removal